Most GEDCOM files import into XYFT without any problems. This is for three reasons:

 BOM is Byte Order Mark and is way beyond me.
 I use Notepad++ to check and edit pretty much all text on my PC (many of my websites are written with Notepad++).
 You can get it free at https://notepad-plus-plus.org/.
 Suffice to say that experiments can yield results.

-Here’s a nice piece in Greek
+Here’s a nice piece in Greek:

-And here’s a snip from a test file
+And here’s a snip from a test file:

 I found a file of 33MB online and used it as a test – all perfect for import and export (but of course, not quite perfect as GEDCOM is illogical).
-Nonetheless, on my 4 year old, low-spec PC all 65,508 names could be imported from GEDCOM in just over 10 minutes and exported as GEDCOM in just under 10 minutes.
+Nonetheless, on my ancient, low-spec PC all 65,508 names imported from GEDCOM in just over 10 minutes and exported as GEDCOM in just under 10 minutes.
 Needless to say that the GEDCOM files before and after were slightly different because that’s the way GEDCOM is – NOT a standard.
 But also what was interesting was the fact that although the import was relatively slow, once the 65,508 names were imported, loading into memory took 10 seconds and navigation between the names was just as fast as it is for 20 names – instant!